superashkan/GGSKA-Real-Estate-soen341projectF2023/README.md

 Frontend:\
 HTML\
 CSS\
+React (can be change by front-end crew)
 \
 Backend:\
 Node.js

 ## Project Approach:
-For the front end of the website, we will be using HTML and CSS as our main tools.
+For the front-end of the website, we will be using HTML and CSS as our main tools.
 Hand in hand these two languages can create stunning layouts for our real estate website.
 Along side these base languages, we can introduce frameworks to enhance and facilitate our programming experience.
 One of these frameworks is called "React".
+Developed by Facebook, React provides reusability of components, vast variety of dev tools and it is one of the easist front-end frameworks.
+It is also great to create interactive interfaces as it can re-use components.
+Another framework to keep in mind is called "Angular".
+Angular is slightly harder to learn then react, but it provides a framework that uses less code and also has it's own in-built two-way data binding.
+(Name one more framework and explain why we should use one of the three)\\

+For the back-end we will strictly be working with JavaScript along side a back-end framework called "Node.js".
+Node.js can generate dynamic page content, it collect form data, it can add, delete and modify data in our database, as well as much more.
+As it uses JavaScript and can be used with our MySQL database, it will we relatively easy to learn and use.
+"Django" is another back-end framework that enhances development speed by focusing on reusing code.
+It runs of the Python language and it provides a quick and easy to use user experience.
+One more framework that we looked at but ultimatly passed on is the "Express.js" back-end framework.
+It utilizes JavaScript and it is built-upon Node.js, therefore it adds more features while building apps.